- Shop By Genus

-Aloe is a great succulent for indoor decor.
+Aloe plants are captivating succulents that make an amazing indoor companion.
 The plant is stemless or very short-stemmed with thick, greenish, fleshy leaves that fan out from the plant's central stem.
 The margin of the leaf is serrated with small teeth.

 When it comes to determining Aloe, the main feature that sets them apart is the shape and the flesh of the leaves.
 Aloe leaves are thick and fleshy, triangle-shaped.
 The color can be light to dark green and Aloe are generally smaller in size compared to Agave leaves.
 The edges are covered by prickles but they feel quite soft to the touch.

 The inside of Aloe leaves is full of slimy, water-filled tissues, which allow them to store water for long-term use.
 Due to this gelatinous texture, they can be easily snapped in half by hand.
 The gel inside Aloe leaf contains multiple antioxidants, making them a popular ingredient in the beauty and cosmetic industry.
-Since Aloe is polycarpic plants, you can expect to see them blooming every year between December and May.
-The three most common colors of the Aloe flowers are yellow, orange and white.
+Since Aloes are polycarpic plants, you can expect to see them blooming every year between December and May.
+The three most common colors of the Aloe flowers are yellow, orange, and white.

 Free shipping on $59+ orders (excl. subscription)